-Life skills are actually more important than a person's intelligence quotient (IQ).
-They are those invaluable skills people use every day that, if used effectively, allow them to create the life they desire and to access the inner resources needed to succeed.
+Life skills are more important than a person's intelligence quotient (IQ).
+They are those invaluable skills people use daily, allowing them to create the life they desire and access the inner resources needed to succeed.
 The life skills activities and life skills worksheets found in this book will assist the participant in developing many practical life skills.

-A person's life skills IQ is comprised of many types of intelligence including physical, mental, career, emotional, social, and spiritual intelligence.
-This workbook helps participants learn more about themselves and the competencies they possess in many life skills areas including:
+A person's life skills IQ includes physical, mental, career, emotional, social, and spiritual intelligence.
+This workbook helps participants learn more about themselves and the competencies they possess in many life skills areas, including:

-Each section serves as an avenue for individual self-reflection, as well as for group experiences revolving around identified topics of importance.
+Each section serves as an avenue for individual self-reflection and group experiences revolving around identified topics of importance.
 Each assessment includes directions for easy administration, scoring, and interpretation.
-Also included are exploratory activities, reflective journaling activities, and educational handouts to help participants discover their habitual effective and ineffective relationship skills.
-Finally, instruction is provided for enhancing participants most critical weaknesses when interacting with their partner.
+Also included are exploratory life skills activities, reflective journaling activities, life skills worksheets, and educational handouts to help participants discover their habitual effective and ineffective relationship skills.
+Finally, instruction is provided for enhancing a participant's most critical weaknesses when interacting with their partner.

 Need a creative way to start your session?
 Use the Practical Life Skills Card Deck.
 The open-ended questions will break the ice and stimulate conversation.
 Use them alone or in conjunction with the corresponding life skills worksheets and life skills activities found in the book.